 Nonfiction – commercial (self-help, pop-culture, health/medical), historical, memoirs, military

-What I am not interested in: erotica, foreign language translations, horror, LGBTQ, or works with excess profanity and vulgarity.
+What I am not interested in: erotica, foreign language translations, horror, LGBTQ, other worlds with names and places that are difficult to pronounce, or works with excess profanity and vulgarity.

 A facilitator of dreams, Jeanie Loiacono represents over eighty authors.
 Her forte is mystery, romance, thrillers, historical/military/southern fiction, and all quality fiction/nonfiction.
 Her passion is to see her authors succeed.